bustoutsolutions/siesta/README.md

 }
 ```

-Note the pleasantly reactive flavor the code has — without the overhead of adopting full-on Reactive programming with captial R.
+Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with captial R.

 If updating the whole UI is an expensive operation (but it rarely is; benchmark first!), you can use the `event` parameter and the metadata in `latestData` and `latestError` to fine-tune your UI updates.